 Qualified appraisers will be expected to include relevant details — like a business description and terms of sale — during valuations.
 So be expected to provide such information to your appraiser to ensure an effective assessment occurs.

 IRS Business Valuation Guideline Conclusion

 Privately owned businesses face a variety of scenarios that impact their growth, finances, and success.
 Regardless of how your particular business is faring, understanding its true value and worth can be extremely beneficial and needed when performed for a purpose that results in tax filing.

 For example, appraisal information of your privately owned business will be needed when disclosing charitable contributions made above $5,000 in the IRS gift tax Form 709.
 Additionally, you might also need the valuation when completing the Schedule F estate tax form 706 to establish an estate.

 The IRS expects your appraiser to have earned a recognized designation from an accredited institution like the National Association of Certified Valuators and Analysts® (NACVA®).
-Thus, be sure to seek an appraisal from a qualified expert like those employed by BAF|G with the CVA designation so that such certification can also be demonstrated in your filing.
+Thus, be sure to seek an appraisal from a qualified expert like those employed by BA FL|GA|HI with the CVA designation.
+So that such certification can also be demonstrated in your filing.

-Whatever the reason for your business valuation, BAF|G is ready to discuss your situation and our business appraisal services and costs.
+Whatever the reason for your business valuation, BA FL|GA|HI is ready to discuss your situation.
+So contact us and we’ll talk about our business appraisal services and costs.

 Aside from making sure your business is tax-compliant, here are other benefits to getting a business valuation.